So Good to Be Back Home Again

-"So Good to Be Back Home Again" is a song by British band The Tourists, released in February 1980 as a single from the band's second album Reality Effect.
+"So Good to Be Back Home Again" is a song by British band The Tourists, released on 1 February 1980 as a single from the band's second album Reality Effect.
 It peaked at number 8 on the UK Singles Chart.

 Background and reception

 After the surprising success of "I Only Want to Be with You", the band capitalised on this by releasing the similarly themed "So Good to Be Back Home Again".
 At the time, reviewing the song for Record Mirror, Simon Ludgate wrote that "they have enjoyed a great deal of publicity on the success of one single.
 It's vital therefore to produce a very strong second single and this will probably do the job", with it being "quite catchy".
 Logo Records' co-founder Geoff Hannington said "it would certainly have been my choice as the first single had we not had that cover".
 "It was an obvious commercial song to go with".

 The energetic song "is one of The Tourists' few love songs, especially unlikely with its cheerful tone", with Annie Lennox and Peet Coombes harmonising together.
 It is also "clearly drawn from early Beatles'".